Proto:Sonic the Hedgehog CD (Sega CD)/Ver0.02

-Time traveling doesn't seem to work correctly, as attempting to travel using the spinners will instead cause the current level to restart rather than letting you warp through time (the time warp appears short here because the black screens were trimmed out of the GIF).
+Time traveling doesn't seem to work correctly, as using the spinners will instead cause the current level to restart rather than letting Sonic warp through time (the time warp appears short here because the black screens were trimmed out of the GIF).

-Sonic 1's programming was used as the basis for Sonic CD, but at this point in time the physics have yet been fully optimized for this game, resulting in many oddities listed below:
+Sonic the Hedgehog's programming was used as the basis for Sonic CD, but at this point the physics weren't fully optimized for this game, resulting in several oddities:

-- In the Bad Future, colliding with solid collision tiles whilst standing on the collapsing diamond platforms could cause several oddities, like the infamous slope glitch.
+- In Salad Plain Bad Future, colliding with solid collision tiles whilst standing on the collapsing diamond platforms can cause glitches like the infamous "slope zip" glitch.

 - Charging a Peel-Out for about 21 seconds warps Sonic near the end of the act.
 Charging it several seconds longer will crash the game.